The Beginner’s Guide to Tempo Run Training

 Weight is one of the biggest factors influencing how many calories you burn while running.
 Heavier runners burn more calories because it takes more energy to move a larger body.

-For example, a runner who weighs 150 pounds might burn around 100 calories per mile, while someone weighing 200 pounds could burn closer to 140 calories per mile.
+For instance, if you weigh 150 pounds, you might burn about 100 calories per mile, while a 200-pound person might burn around 140 calories per mile.

 When I started seriously training for long-distance races, I noticed that my calorie burn per mile also decreased as I lost weight.

-So, if weight loss is one of your goals, remember that you might need to adjust your diet or training plan as your body changes.
+If you’re aiming to lose weight, keep in mind you might need to adjust your diet or training as your body changes.

 Check the following chart explaining calorie burn for running for an hour at six miles per hour at different weights: